Moroccan king seeks government shake-up to calm frustrations

 In a speech Monday night marking his 20 years on the throne, King Mohammed VI reproached the Islamist-led government and tasked Prime Minister Saad-Eddine El Othmani with proposing new government candidates in the fall.

+The king said he wants “people with a different mentality and officials who are capable of raising performance levels.”

+Morocco recently launched one of the world’s biggest solar plants and one of the fastest trains in Africa, but poverty rates remain high and social frustration has led to two major protest movements in the past three years.

-Mohammed wants a committee to oversee the government’s reforms on investment, education and health.
+The 55-year-old ruler wants a committee to oversee the government’s reforms in such sectors as investment, education and health, judging the current development model “inadequate.”

 Foreign Minister Nasser Bourita told The Associated Press “the committee would make sure that all Moroccans can benefit from development projects.”

-Morocco recently launched one of the world’s biggest solar plants and one of the fastest trains in Africa, but poverty rates remain high and social frustration has led to two major protests in the past three years.
+He said the next step for Morocco “requires freshness of skills.”